adessoCucumber/Cucumber/README.md

 npm start
 ```

+Change the environment variables for the backend in the `.env` file.
+Change the environment variables for the frontend in the `constants.ts` file

 ## Database
 Seed-Test uses a MongoDB.
 You can either create your own locally or in the cloud.
 For installation details check out our Check out the [Database Tutorial](https://github.com/adessoCucumber/Cucumber/wiki/Database)